DistributedClocks/shiviz/doc-index.md

     ParentClass.call(this, param1, param2, param3);

+To call the overriden method `foo` in the super-class (the equivalent of `super.foo(param1, param2, param3)` in other languages), use:

+    ParentClass.prototype.foo.call(this, param1, param2, param3);

-For an example of all of this, see [the source code for BuilderNode](./builderNode.js.html).
+For an example of some of this, see [the source code for BuilderNode](./builderNode.js.html).

 #### Abstract Classes
 There is no language-level support for abstract classes.
 The convention is to manually prevent instantiation of abstract classes with the following piece of code in the constructor of an abstract class: